IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 ```

 ### Args provider
-- You need args provider when you want to pass arguments to constructor on step when you compose container.
+Sometimes you want to bind some arguments to provider.
+This is what `ArgsProvider` is for.
 - NOTICE: args from this provider has higher priority than args from `resolve` method.

 ```typescript